ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-legacy-attribute-arguments.md

 This bug may be fixed at any time during the transition period – the supression behavior may stop without notice and should not be relied upon.
-An invocation with these named arguemnts now triggers a deprecation warning with this additional caveat.
+An invocation with these named arguments now triggers a deprecation warning with this additional caveat.

 Before: